 What can you do to avoid CO poisoning?Install carbon monoxide alarms and carefully follow the manufacturer’s directions for operation, placement and maintenance.
 Before the heating season, have a professional inspection of all fuel-burning appliances and all heating and venting equipment.

 You play a role in safe and reliable service

 To assure safe and reliable service, pipelines and gas meters must be accessible.
-If you are planning to do work on your property that will affect the location or accessibility of a gas meter or service line, please call Alliant Energy to arrange for us to evaluate your plans.
+If you plan to do work on your property that will affect the location or accessibility of a gas meter or service line, please call Alliant Energy to arrange for us to evaluate your plans.

-In order to perform required safety inspections on our pipelines, we must have clear access to the pipeline right-of-way (the area on either side of our pipelines).
-This area must be kept clear of trees, fences buildings and other structures.
-Your cooperation is greatly appreciated.
+In order to perform required safety inspections on our pipelines, we must have clear access to the pipeline right-of-way, the area on either side of our pipeline.
+This area must be clear of trees, fences, buildings and other structures.
+We greatly appreciate your cooperation.

 Fire pit placementNever place a fire pit above a buried gas or electrical line.
 If the fire gets too hot, it could cause the gas pipeline below it to melt or leak.
 Before installing an in-ground outdoor fire pit, make sure it will be in a safe place.
 Prior to digging, call 811 to have the underground lines located on your property.